 If you’re thinking of using color to help you transition, here’s what I suggest for you:

 - Have a consultation with a stylist who specializes in gray hair transition.
-There aren’t all that many out there yet, but they do exist.
+There aren’t all that many out there yet, but they do exist (Katie Goes Platinum has a “Gray Friendly Salon Directory” on her blog, so you may find someone near you listed there).
 If there isn’t such a color specialist in your area, see if you can consult with one remotely who can guide your local stylist on how to best proceed.
 Also, if you encounter a woman whose gray hair you like, ask how she transitioned.
-If a stylist helped her to do it, get a referral and go and talk to that person.
+If a stylist helped her to do it, get a referral and go talk to that person.
 Remember, however, that various hair types will react differently to chemical processes.
 Make sure to discuss your hair type and its unique challenges with any new stylist.

 - If you’re starting out with any shade of red dyed hair, you might want to consider going to a cooler brown tone first.
-I think that part of my issue was that my dyed auburn hair really clashed with my cool-toned salt-and-pepper outgrowth.
+I think that part of my issue was that my dyed auburn hair really clashed with my cool-toned salt-and-pepper outgrowth, which was upsetting and jarring for me.
 Since most hair dye will oxidize and become warmer-toned over time anyway, it’s helpful to start out with a cooler-toned color to help mitigate that effect.
 In hindsight, I would have dyed my hair a dark brown with no red to start the process.

 - Do a test section of any color process before having it applied to your entire head of hair.
 Ideally, this test section should be done in a spot that’s easy to either hide or cut off should things go awry.
-Wait a few weeks before proceeding with the all-over color process to see what happens as you wash your hair multiple times and use heat tools.
+Wait a few weeks before proceeding with an all-over color process to see what happens to the test section as you wash your hair multiple times and use heat tools.
 Yes, this will cost more and take longer, but check out my photos on this post again to see the effect you definitely want to avoid.

 - Beware of semi-permanent dyes and toners.
 While such products will eventually wash out of some people’s hair, they often leave stains that will set back or derail your progress.
 True toners are meant for light hair only, so if you’re not a dyed blonde and “toner” is recommended, stay away.
-I later learned that when my hair was toned, a bit of dark dye was added so that it would be effective in toning my darker hair.
-That small amount of dye (which I think was semi or demi-permanent) is likely what stained my hair, but it always seemed to at least partially wash out before that final time in September 2017.
+I later learned that when my hair was toned, a bit of dark dye was added to the toner so that it would be effective in toning my darker hair.
+That small amount of dye (which I think was semi or demi-permanent) is likely what stained my hair, but it always seemed to at least partially wash out before that final time in September 2017, so I’m still not sure what happened there.
 Just be careful and don’t assume that any color products will wash out completely.

 - Consider the costs for the initial process and for maintenance.
-When hair is dyed silver (remember that it first must be bleached platinum blonde, which can be very damaging), special toners are needed to maintain the icy, cool tone.
-Depending upon your hair type, these toners may wash out very quickly.
+When hair is dyed silver (remember that it first must be bleached platinum blonde, which can be very damaging and lead to breakage and even hair falling out – see this video as a cautionary tale!), special toners are needed to maintain the icy, cool tone.
+Depending upon your hair type, these toners may wash out very quickly, sometimes after only one or two washes.
 Your use of heat styling tools will also affect how long such toners last.
-Because I have porous hair and frequently use a flat-iron, toner never lasted long on my hair despite the fact that I only shampoo every 5-7 days.
-Maintaining cooler-toned hair (not even close to silver since my hair wasn’t bleached platinum) was extremely cost-prohibitive in my case, and the lower-cost shampoo bowl application that was used on me for several months stained my hair.
-In hindsight, I would have rather paid more money for a more precise application process!
+Because I have porous hair and frequently use a flat-iron, toner never lasted very long on my hair despite the fact that I only shampoo every 5-7 days.
+Maintaining cooler-toned hair (not even close to actual silver since my hair wasn’t bleached platinum) was extremely cost-prohibitive in my case, and the lower-cost shampoo bowl application that was used on me for several months stained my hair.
+In hindsight, I would have rather paid more money for a more precise application process at the stylist’s station!

 In Conclusion – Get Support!